-Whether you're planning a 'grand design' or simply want something unique to call your own, increasing numbers of people are turning to self-build to create their dream home.
+Whether you're planning a 'grand design' or simply want something unique to call your own, increasing numbers of people are turning to self-build.

 How does Right to Build work?

 Finding the right plot of land can be a major obstacle for people looking to build their own home.

 The government has been taking steps to make this process easier, by demanding that councils keep Right to Build registers, containing the details of anyone who has expressed an interest in a self-build project.

 Councils must consider the registers as part of their planning duties, and provide permission for sufficient self-build and custom build plots to reflect demand within three years.

 In October 2020, the government announced a review into Right to Build, which seeks to 'ensure councils provide enough land and take proper consideration for self-build when making planning decisions'.

 At this stage, the registers are only compulsory for councils in England, and only EU or EEA citizens aged 18 or over can sign up.

 To help manage demand, some councils may add additional criteria to their registers.
 For example, you might need to already live or work in the local area to get priority.